-Front and Eoss per Asset oldss IN I CHF Local GAAP in TCHF YE2021 YE2020 Change in % Investment Result (Investment Performance) -5'635 -3'062 -84% Investment Result Traditional Business -1,653 -549 -201% Investment Result Traditional Business Gross of PH Participation 1,025 2,215 -54% Net Investment Income Bonds 458 2'614 -82% Net Investment Income Loans 74 76 -3% Net Investment Income Collective Investments Undertakings 1'145 171 570% Net Investment Income Cash 18 24 -25% Investment Management Expenses -670 -670 0% Policyholder Share of Total Investment income Not Linked Business -2'678 -2'764 -3% Investment Result Unit-Linked Business 156 -153 - Investment Result Unit-Linked Business Gross of PH Share 39'229 24'734 59% Policyholder Share of Total Investment income Unit-Linked -39'073 -24'887 57% Result from Derivatives -4'137 -2'360 -75%
+Local GAAP in TCHF YE2022 YE2021 Change in % Investment Result (Investment Performance) -3'818 -5'635 32% Investment Result Traditional Business -2'045 -1'653 -24% Investment Result Traditional Business Gross of PH Participation 401 1'025 -61% Net Investment Income Bonds -66 458 - Net Investment Income Loans 26 74 -65% Net Investment Income Collective Investments Undertakings 1'027 1'145 -10% Net Investment Income Cash 0 18 - Investment Management Expenses -586 -670 13% Policyholder Share of Total Investment income Not Linked Business -2'446 -2'678 9% Investment Result Unit-Linked Business -244 156 - Investment Result Unit-Linked Business Gross of PH Share -87'181 39'229 - Policyholder Share of Total Investment income Unit-Linked 86'937 -39'073 - Result from Derivatives -1'528 -4'137 63%

-Overall, Fortuna shows an investment result of -5.6 CHF millions in the reporting period, which is 2.6 CHF millions below the value of the previous year.
-The negative result is primarily driven by the costs incurred for the company to hedge financial risks and the foreign currency losses because of the devaluation of the euro against the Swiss franc.
+Overall, Fortuna shows an investment result of -3.8 CHF millions in the reporting period, which is 1.8 CHF millions above the value of the previous year.
+The negative result is primarily driven by the costs incurred to hedge financial risks and the foreign currency losses because of the devaluation of the euro against the Swiss franc.

-The investment result of the Traditional Business shows a loss of CHF 1.7 CHF millions, which is 1.1 CHF millions below the PY figure.
-This decrease is primarily driven by the foreign currency losses of the bond portfolio, which are hedged but this cannot be recognized in the statutory financial statements as the lower of cost or market principle is required for these derivatives.
+The investment result of the Traditional Business shows a loss of 2.0 CHF millions (PY -1.7 CHF millions).
+This decrease is primarily driven by the foreign currency losses of the bond portfolio, which are hedged but this cannot be recognized in the statutory financial statements as the lower of cost or market value principle is required for these derivatives.
 The devaluation of the Euro against CHF leads to a decrease in the investment income of the Bonds portfolio.
-The very good performance of the equity markets are the main reason for the significant increase of the Investment Income of the Collective Investments Undertakings.
-The investment income of the other asset classes is in line with the previous year.
-Due to the run-off, the policyholder share decreases in the reporting period compared to 2020.
+The sale of the collective investment at the beginning of the reporting year resulted in a profit of around CHF 1.0 CHF millions.
+Due to the run-off, the policyholder share decreases in the reporting period compared to 2021.